-Go gray for a monochromatic look
+Go for a monochromatic look

 Cozy cream and beige

-If you prefer the richness of darker countertops, earthy browns pair nicely with grays that have a warmer undertone.
+If you prefer the richness of darker countertops, earthy browns pair well with grays that have a warmer undertone.
 Look for countertops with a mix of both gray and brown hues, but don't be afraid to play with other color combinations.
 For instance, the kitchen below pairs gray cabinets with a granite countertop featuring black and pink tones.

 Use black purposefully